rocketbot-cl/Twilio/README.md

 # Twilio

 Module for send Whatsapp and SMS from Twilio API

-**You must create an account in Twilio's page and get a Trial Number, for more information go to: <a href="https://www.twilio.com/">Twilio</a>
+**You must create an account in Twilio's page and get a Trial Number.

-#SMS
+For more information go to: <a href="https://www.twilio.com/">Twilio</a>

+SMS

 ![alt text](https://raw.githubusercontent.com/rocketbot-cl/Twilio/master/example/twilio_sms.png)

-#WHATSAPP
+WHATSAPP

 ![alt text](https://raw.githubusercontent.com/rocketbot-cl/Twilio/master/example/twilio_whatsapp.png)